AlanFreed/PhysicalFields.jl/README_PhysicalVectors.md

 For a vector field, use
 ```
 struct PhysicalVector <: PhysicalField
-    l::UInt8            # length of a vector
-    v::Vector           # values of a vector in its specified system of units
+    vector::MVector         # values of a vector in its specified system of units
-    u::PhysicalUnits    # physical units of the vector
+    units::PhysicalUnits    # physical units of the vector
 end
 ```
 and for an array of vector fields, use
 ```
 struct ArrayOfPhysicalVectors
-    e::UInt32           # number of entries or elements held in the array
-    l::UInt8            # length for each physical vector held in the array
-    a::Matrix           # array of vectors holding values of a physical vector
+    array::MMatrix          # array of row vectors holding values of a physical vector
-    u::PhysicalUnits    # physical units of the vector array
+    units::PhysicalUnits    # physical units of the vector array
 end
 ```
 where all entries in the array are vectors with the same length and the same physical system of units.

 ## Constructors

-There are two internal constructors.
-The first assumes that the values of its field are zero, while the second assigns values to this field.
+There are three internal constructors.
+The first assigns zeros to the vector field.
+The second assigns a raw array of 64-bit reals of the appropriate dimension.
+And the third assigns a mutable array of the appropriate dimension.

 ### PhysicalVector

 Constructors
 ```
+function PhysicalVector(length::Integer, units::PhysicalUnits)
-function PhysicalVector(len::Integer, units::PhysicalUnits)
+function PhysicalVector(vector::Vector{Float64}, units::PhysicalUnits)
-function PhysicalVector(len::Integer, vector::Vector, units::PhysicalUnits)
+function PhysicalVector(vector::MVector, units::PhysicalUnits) units::PhysicalUnits)
 ```
-These constructors will return a new vector object of length `len,` which must be within the range of 1…255, whose physical units are specified by argument `units.` The first constructor assigns numeric values of zero to each element of the vector field.
-The second constructor assigns numeric values to its vector field, as specified by argument `vector.`
+These constructors will return a new vector object whose physical units are specified by argument `units.` The first constructor assigns numeric values of zero to each element of the vector field.
+The other two constructors assign numeric values to its vector field, as specified by argument `vector.`

 ### ArrayOfPhysicalVectors

 Constructors
 ```
+function ArrayOfPhysicalVectors(array_length::Integer, vector_length::Integer, units::PhysicalUnits)
-function ArrayOfPhysicalVectors(arr_len::Integer, vec_len::Integer, units::PhysicalUnits)
+function ArrayOfPhysicalVectors(array::Matrix{Float64}, units::PhysicalUnits)
-function ArrayOfPhysicalVectors(arr_len::Integer, vec_len::Integer, vec_vals::Matrix, units::PhysicalUnits)
+function ArrayOfPhysicalVectors(array::MMatrix, units::PhysicalUnits)
 ```
 These constructors will return a new array of vector objects of like length and physical units.
-The length of the array of vectors is specified by argument `arr_len,` which must be within the range of 1…4,294,967,295.
-The length of each vector held by this array is the same and is specified by argument `vec_len,` which must be within the range of 1…255.
-The physical units for each of these vectors are the same, and is specified by argument `units.` The first constructor assigns numeric values of zero to each element of each vector field held in the array.
-The second constructor assigns numeric values to each vector field held in the array, as specified by argument `vec_vals,` which is a matrix of dimension `arr_len`×`vec_len.`
+The length of the array of vectors is specified by argument `array_length.` The length of each vector held by this array is the same and is specified by argument `vector_length.` The physical units for each of these vectors are the same, and is specified by argument `units.` The first constructor assigns numeric values of zero to each element of each vector field held in the array.
+The other two constructors assign numeric values to each vector field held in the array, as specified by argument `array,` which is a matrix of dimension `array_length`×`vector_length.`

 ## Methods